Manuel Strodel

-Manuel Strodel (born January 17, 1992 in Buchloe) is a German professional ice hockey player currently playing for EC Bad Neuheim of the DEL2.
+Manuel Strodel (born January 17, 1992, in Buchloe) is a German professional ice hockey player currently playing for Starbulls Rosenheim of the DEL2 in Germany.
 He previously played for Düsseldorfer EG in the Deutsche Eishockey Liga (DEL).

 Strodel played the entirety of his career until the conclusion of the 2018–19 season, with Düsseldorfer EG. After 8 seasons with the club, Strodel was not offered a new contract with Düsseldorfer on April 6, 2019.